-The American School of Doha (ASD) is an independent, coeducational, nonprofit day school which offers an educational program for children of all nationalities from pre-Kindergarten through grade 12.
+The American School of Doha (ASD) is an independent, coeducational, nonprofit day school, which offers an educational program for children of all nationalities from pre-kindergarten through grade 12.
 The school was founded in 1988.
 The school year comprises four quarters extending from late August to mid-June.

-Enrollment: At the beginning of the 2020-2021 school year, enrollment was 2,250 (PK-5: 1,018; 6-8: 528; and 9-12: 704).
+Enrollment: At the beginning of the 2021-2022 school year, enrollment was 2,276.

-Finances: In the 2020-2021 school year, about 99% of the school’s income derives from tuition and fees.
-Annual tuition rates are as follows: Pre-Kindergarten: $9,452; Kindergarten-Grade 5: $15,761; and Grades 6-12: $20,497.
-There is a capital fee of $3,400 per year for Kindergarten-Grade 12 and a Pre-Kindergarten capital fee of $2,555 per year.
+Finances: Annual tuition rates are as follows: prekindergarten: $9,452; kindergarten-grade 5: $15,761; and grades 6-12: $20,497.
+There is a capital fee of $3,400 per year for kindergarten-grade 12 and a prekindergarten capital fee of $2,550 per year.
 The school also charges a one-time registration fee of $1,040.
 These fees are payable in Qatari riyals.
-(Note: all fees quoted in U.S. dollars.)
+Note: all fees quoted are in U.S. dollars.